 - Network inflation: Astar mainnet has a 10% inflation.
 This 10% is based on a perfect block production every 12 seconds.

 - Rewards: a fixed amount will be created at each block and divided between treasury, collators, and dApp staking.

 A collator (block producer) is rewarded a fixed amount for each block produced.

 To join the election process you must register for a collator and bond tokens, see Collator Requirements for details.
 When your node fits the parameters and checks all the boxes to become a collator, it will be added to the chain.
 Note: if your collator doesn’t produce blocks during two sessions (2h) it will be kicked out.

 At every block you produced as a collator, rewards will automatically be transferred to your account.
 The reward includes block reward + fees.

-Starting April 2022, a slashing mechanism is implemented on Astar and Shiden networks - a collator that doesn't produce blocks during one session (1 hour) will be slashed 1% of its total stake and kicked out of the active collator set.
+Starting April 2022, a slashing mechanism is implemented on Astar and Shiden networks - a collator that doesn't produce blocks during two sessions (2 hours) will be slashed 1% of its total stake and kicked out of the active collator set.
 This slashing ensures the best block rate and prevents malicious actors from harming the network without financial consequences.

 What about NPoS?

 Our first intention was to activate NPoS to Shiden Network.
 After internal testing, we realised this would use a lot of Shiden collator resources.
 NPoS is not designed for collators in the Polkadot ecosystem (reference: role of collators).
 Astar ecosystem is built to be a dApp hub in the Polkadot ecosystem for smart contracts with a unique incentive reward mechanism for developers, dApp staking.